cardano-scaling/hydra/docs/monthly/2023-01-monthly.md

 - **The Hydra for Voting project**, which got kicked off in December is picking up steam with deep dives into Catalyst voting and Hydra technology.
-  Discussions are currently held in various settings and we’re continuing to develop a picture of what is achievable.
+  Discussions are currently held in various settings and the team is continuing to develop a picture of what is achievable.

-- **Hydra for auctions litepaper**.
-IOG is partnering with MLabs on exploring how Hydra can improve auction use cases.
-At this stage, the teams discussed multiple approaches on how to structure the problem space with various Hydra topologies and specific trade-offs.
+- **Hydra for auctions lite paper**.
+IOG is collaborating with MLabs on exploring how Hydra can improve auction use cases.
+At this stage, the teams discussed multiple approaches on structuring the problem space with various Hydra topologies and specific trade-offs.
 The full case study was published [on Essential Cardano](https://www.essentialcardano.io/article/implementing-auction-projects-using-hydra).
   The teams plan to upstream the findings back into the [use case section](https://hydra.family/head-protocol/use-cases/nft-auction/) on the